pnnl/lamellar-benchmarks/sparse_matrix_distarr/RUN_COMMANDS.md

 # guidance

-- always make sure LAMELLAR_THREADS is less than or equal to cpus-per-task
+- always make sure LAMELLAR_THREADS is less than or equal to cpus-per-task (ideally equal)

 # commands